-Globalisation provides both challenges and opportunities for the enterprising local community.
-Fairfield City will maximise the advantages of its crossroad location between east and south west Sydney becoming the gateway from Western Sydney Airport leading to Parramatta and beyond to the Sydney CBD.
-Access to higher education and major health care services in adjoining areas, as well as increased provision of these services in the City, will provide employment opportunities and thereby help to implement the 30 minute city.
-The ever changing economy will not be a threat to an area that has thrived from change and diversity.
+Globalisation provides both challenges and opportunities for the local community.
+Fairfield City will maximise the advantages of its crossroad location between east and south-west Sydney becoming the gateway from Western Sydney Airport leading to Parramatta and beyond to the Sydney CBD.
+Access to higher education and major health care services in adjoining areas, as well as increased provision of these services in the City, will provide employment opportunities and thereby help to implement the 30-minute city.
+The ever-changing economy will provide opportunities for an enterprising community that has thrived from change and diversity.
+This includes opportunities for growing the night time economy of the City.

-Theme 5: Good governance - advocacy and consultation
+Theme 5: Good governance advocacy and consultation

-As technology develops and changes, and the community adjusts to new ways of engaging and communicating, the Council will be ready to lead the way in supporting community advocacy and engagement.
-This will ensure planning, prioritising, and decision making that inform investments and the City's structure reflects broad community aspirations and needs.
-Information is power, and the Council will continue to provide the community with the required information to establish informed decision making based on all available evidence.
+As technology develops and changes, and the community adjusts to new ways of engaging and communicating, Council will be ready to lead the way in supporting community advocacy and engagement.
+This will ensure planning, prioritising, and decision-making that inform investments, and the City's structure reflects broad community aspirations and needs.
+Information is power, and Council will continue to provide the community with the required information to establish informed decisionmaking based on all available evidence.